Nikolai Khabibulin: Tampa Bay Lightning (2001–2004)

 On March 5, 2001, Khabibulin was traded to the Tampa Bay Lightning in exchange for Mike Johnson, Paul Mara, Ruslan Zainullin and the New York Islanders' second-round choice (previously acquired; Phoenix selected Matthew Spiller).
 Khabibulin quickly signed a contract with Tampa Bay and by the next season, he re-emerged as a premier goaltender.
 At the 2002 NHL All-Star Game his flawless, 20-save third period allowed the World All-Stars to rally for a comeback 8–5 win.
 Though Éric Dazé of the Chicago Blackhawks was chosen as the All-Star MVP, Khabibulin's play was the talk of both locker rooms.
 Indeed, many players were surprised that Khabibulin wasn't named MVP, an honour they felt was deserved and obvious.
 MVP voting was allegedly conducted with about five minutes remaining in the game while the North American All-Stars still held the lead.

-Joined by budding superstars Vincent Lecavalier, Martin St. Louis and Brad Richards, Khabibulin helped lead the Lightning back to the playoffs in 2003, their first appearance since 1996, and then to a Stanley Cup in 2004, the first in franchise history.
+Joined by budding superstars Vincent Lecavalier, Martin St. Louis and Brad Richards, Khabibulin helped lead the Lightning back to the playoffs in 2003, their first appearance since 1996, and then to the Stanley Cup in 2004, the first in franchise history.
 Khabibulin recorded five shutouts in 23 playoff games, including three shutouts in the first-round match-up against the New York Islanders (tied for an NHL record for most shutouts in a playoff round).
 Unlike his time in Phoenix, Khabibulin could enjoy extended rest when needed due to the skill of his backup, John Grahame.

 During the 2004–05 NHL lockout, Khabibulin was one of many Russian players to return to their homeland.
 From November 2004, he played for Ak Bars Kazan in Kazan.